8 Email Marketing Tips for Schools

 • Graduation ceremonies

-• School events videos
+• School event videos

 7) Do consider newsletters